Fixed Annuities Pros & Cons

 Our independent agents shop around to find you the best coverage.

 If you need access to your money for emergencies or other short-term needs, fixed annuities are not a good choice.
+There are fees associated with withdrawing money from a fixed annuity.
+These include:

-Tax penalties.
-If you withdraw money before age 59-1/2, you may be subject to a 10% penalty on the taxable portion.
+• Tax penalties: If you withdraw money before age 59-1/2, you may be subject to a 10% penalty on the taxable portion.

-How Much Time Do You Have?
+How Much Time Do You Have to Grow Your Wealth?

 Interest Treasury Bonds, Bills, Notes Inflation (if not indexed)